kumu/docs/guides/share-and-embed.md

 # Share and embed maps

-If you're looking to share or embed your public or private maps, click the "more" icon (**...**) in the lower right corner and then choose "Share / embed this map".
+If you're looking to share or embed your public or private maps, click the "Share" icon in the lower right corner.
 You'll be prompted with this window:

 ![embed modal](/images/embed-modal.png)